HavierHeng/Multilayer-perceptron-in-C/README.md

 #### The on-chip way - Adding CSR regfiles

 To add support for these instructions, we need a new regfile for CSR registers.
 At least the first 2 32-bit CSR registers (out of 64 possible 32-bit CSR registers) have to be working by the RISC-V specification to get `RDCYCLE` and `RDTIME`.
-The new regfile was implemented in [csr_regfile.sv](Vivado/RISCV_sources/hdl/core/registers/csr_regfile.sv).

 This also requires modification of the control path and the instruction decoder to pick up these two (or four if `RDCYCLEH` and `RDTIMEH` is also implemented) new instructions.